carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 - **Preallocation**: The target files can be preallocated, hinting the size to the filesystem.
 This can benefit the restore speed on some systems, as it hints the size to the filesystem, potentially allowing for more efficient file allocation (e.g. less fragmentation).
 - **Parallel downloads**: The BackendManager now supports parallel downloads, allowing for multiple volumes to be downloaded at the same time.
 This can increase the throughput of the restore operation, especially on high-speed connections.
 In the benchmarks of this post, the backend was a local filesystem, so this optimization really sped up the restore operation.
 - **Parallel database connections**: With respect to the backup database, the restore operation is a non-intrusive operation, where the database is only being read from.
 As such, we can open multiple connections to the database, allowing for faster access to the database.
-- **Memory pool**: The memory pool is a shared memory pool that is used to allocate memory for the blocks.
+- **Memory pool**: The memory pool is a shared allocation system that is used to allocate memory for the blocks.
 Rather than using a new memory allocation for each block, the memory pool is used to allocate memory for the blocks, which is returned after use.
-This alleviates garbage collection penalties as a result of many small memory allocations.
+This reduces garbage collection overhead caused by many small memory allocations.

 ## Tunable parameters